-As the weather starts to brighten up, it’s time to get out of the city and start exploring.
+Want to get out of the city and explore more of Yorkshire?
 Luckily for you, there are loads of countryside retreats within easy reach, so even if you don’t want to go far, you can still get back to nature for a few hours.
 And to make it easier, we’ve rounded up seven countryside spots that you can get to in about half an hour.

 1. Otley Chevin Forest Park